nodejs/node/doc/api/esm.md

-As with the previous approach, a variant of this approach not requiring `--experimental-conditional-exports` for consumers could be to add an export, e.g. `"./module"`, to point to an all-ES module-syntax version the package:
+As with the previous approach, a variant of this approach not requiring `--experimental-conditional-exports` for consumers could be to add an export, e.g. `"./module"`, to point to an all-ES module-syntax version of the package:

 <!-- eslint-skip -->
 ```js